Ephesus: Library of Celsus

 The Library of Celsus, the façade of which has been carefully reconstructed from original pieces, was originally built c.
 125 in memory of Tiberius Julius Celsus Polemaeanus, an Ancient Greek who served as governor of Roman Asia (105–107 AD) in the Roman Empire.
 Celsus paid for the construction of the library with his own personal wealth and is buried in a sarcophagus beneath it.
 The library was mostly built by his son Gaius Julius Aquila and once held nearly 12,000 scrolls.
 Designed with an exaggerated entrance — so as to enhance its perceived size, speculate many historians — the building faces east so that the reading rooms could make best use of the morning light.

 The interior of the library measured roughly 180 m2 and may have contained as many as 12,000 scrolls.
 By the year 400 A.D. the library was no longer in use after being damaged in 262 A.D.
 The facade was reconstructed during 1970 to 1978 using fragments found on site or copies of fragments that were previously removed to museums.

+Great Theatre

 The Great Theatre, with an estimated 25,000 seating capacity, is believed to be the largest in the ancient world.
 This open-air theatre was used initially for drama, but during later Roman times gladiatorial combats were also held on its stage; the first archaeological evidence of a gladiator graveyard was found in May 2007.

+Agoras

 There were two agoras, one for commercial and one for state business.